Guitar Pedalboards – How to Organize, Best Pedals, Most Important Effects

 If your playing style requires something more aggressive, a good distortion pedal is what you need.
 The choice is huge these days but our advice would be stick to proven solutions until you find your own preferences.

-The Boss DS-1 would be a natural choice.
+The Boss DS-1 would be a natural choice (Check out our Boss DS-1 review to learn more).
 This pedal is affordable but offers a lot of things in return.
 It sounds great, it’s easy to use and it is something that has been an essential part of so many pedalboards for decades.

 Reverb is another quintessential guitar effect you must have on your pedalboard.